blorticus-go/jobber/README.md

 The executable is now `/tmp/jobber`.
 Naturally, you may deposit anywhere you choose.

+### (Alternative) Build the application using a container build environment

+You can build the `jobber` application using a transient Docker container.

 ## Running jobber

 To run `jobber`, there must a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file with appropriate kube-api access defined for the cluster you will target.
 If the environmental variable `KUBECONFIG` is defined and points to a valid kubeconfig file, you don't need to do anything else.
 Alternatively, you can point directly to a kubeconfig file using the `-kubeconfig` flag (followed by the path to a kubeconfig file).

 `jobber` requires a properly formatted test configuration file as described above, and this file must reference a properly arranged action definition root directory.
 The default location for the config file is `./config.yaml`.
-To specific a different config file (and you really should), pass the `-config` flag (followed by the path to the configuration file).
+To specify a different config file (and you really should), pass the `-config` flag (followed by the path to the configuration file).

 `jobber` will log to stdout as described above.